greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 :   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.

 MEMORY_LIMIT integer
 :   Optional.
-The total percentage of Greenplum Database memory resources to reserve for this resource group.
+The amount of memory resources, in MB, to reserve for this resource group.
 The minimum memory percentage you can specify for a resource group is 0.
 The maximum is 100.
-The default value is 0.
+The default value is -1.

 :   When you specify a `MEMORY_LIMIT` of 0, Greenplum Database reserves no memory for the resource group, but uses global shared memory to fulfill all memory requests in the group.

 :   The sum of the `MEMORY_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

+:   If set to `-1`, `MEMORY_LIMIT` takes the value of the `statement_mem` server configuration parameter.

+: If the server configuration parameter `gp_resgroup_memory_query_fixed_mem` is set, its value overrides at the session level the value of `MEMORY_LIMIT`.

 ## <a id="section5"></a>Notes